What are options and how do you trade them?

 What is leverage in options trading?

-Options are leveraged products much like CFDs and spread betting; they allow you to speculate on the movement of a market without ever owning the underlying asset.
+Options are leveraged products much like CFDs and spread bets; they allow you to speculate on the movement of a market without ever owning the underlying asset.
 This means your profits can be magnified – as can your losses, if you’re selling options.

 For traders looking for increased leverage, options trading is an attractive choice.
 By choosing your strike and trade size you get greater control over your leverage than when trading spot markets.

-If you're a UK trader who's buying call or put options as spread bets of CFDs with IG your risk is always limited to the margin you paid to open the position.
+If you're a UK trader who's buying call or put options as spread bets or CFDs with us, your risk is always limited to the margin you paid to open the position.
 However, it’s important to remember that when selling call or put options your risk is potentially unlimited, so an effective risk management strategy is important.

 How can you hedge with options?